Oink! (video game): Patch

 During the game's original release, players who scored over 25,000 points could photograph their scores on their TV screens and send the pictures to Activision in exchange for an "Oinkers" patch.

 Reception

-Oink! received "1984 Most Humorous Video Game/Computer Game" award at the 5th annual Arkie Awards.
+Oink! received the "Most Humorous Video Game/Computer Game" award at the 5th annual Arkie Awards in 1984.

 Legacy

 Oink! is included in the Activision Anthology collection.